learnscripture/learnscripture.net/docs/development_setup.rst

   We also need to install Elm:

-  Because we’re now on a very old version, I’ve found the easiest way is get the Elm 0.18.0 binaries for your system from the link below and copy them into your virtualenv PATH:
+  Because we’re now on a very old version, I’ve found the easiest way is get the Elm 0.18.0 binaries for your system from the link below and copy them into your virtualenv PATH in ``.venv/bin``.

   https://github.com/lydell/elm-old-binaries/releases